 What is Hepatic Encephalopathy?

 Hepatic encephalopathy (HE) is a complication of cirrhosis, a severe form of chronic liver disease.
-One of the important functions of the liver is to clean the blood; when the liver is damaged, it can no longer properly clean toxins (like ammonia) from the blood.
+One of the important functions of the liver is to clean the blood.
+When the liver is damaged, it can no longer properly clean toxins (like ammonia) from the blood.
 This buildup of toxins can reach the brain, potentially causing HE and worsening brain function.
-Early HE symptoms can start slowly and may go unnoticed.
-Symptoms of HE can be both physical and mental.
-Medications and appropriate lifestyle management, with the help of a doctor, may help manage the disease.
+Symptoms of HE can be both physical and mental; in early stages, symptoms can start slowly and may go unnoticed.
+With the help of a healthcare provider, appropriate medications and lifestyle management may help manage the disease.

 Hepatic encephalopathy can be considered either “covert” or “overt”: